andreeaszabo10/E-book-Reader/README.md

 | U5              | ESP32_WROVER_SPARKFUN-IC-POWER_MCP73831 | [Link](https://ro.mouser.com/ProductDetail/Microchip-Technology/MCP73831T-2ACI-OT?qs=yUQqVecv4qvbBQBGbHx0Mw%3D%3D) | [Datasheet](https://ro.mouser.com/datasheet/2/268/MCP73831_Family_Data_Sheet_DS20001984H-3441711.pdf) |

 ## Hardware description:
-- ESP32-C6-WROOM-1-N8: The heart of the system, providing Wi-Fi and BLE capabilities for wireless communication.
+- ESP32-C6-WROOM-1-N8: The most important part of the system, providing Wi-Fi and BLE capabilities for wireless communication.
 - BME688: An environmental and air quality sensor that measures temperature, humidity, pressure, and gas.
 It communicates with the ESP32 via the I2C protocol.
-- DS3231SN: A high-precision Real-Time Clock (RTC) module, connected via I2C for accurate timekeeping.
+- DS3231SN: A high-precision Real-Time Clock (RTC) module, connected via I2C.
 - MAX17048: A battery level monitor with I2C interface, used to provide the State of Charge (SOC) estimation for the battery.
 - SD Card Module: Provides local data storage, communicating with the ESP32 using the SPI protocol for faster read/write operations.
 - E-Ink Display: A low-power e-paper display with an SPI interface for minimal energy consumption.
 It includes the following control signals: EPD_CS, EPD_DC, EPD_RST, and EPD_BUSY.